 CDCI internships in local school districts

-The CCE is working closely with the Fleishman Center and local school districts to make plans to support local schools both in person and virtually in the fall semester.
+The CCE is working closely with the Fleishman Center and local school districts to make plans to support local schools both in person and virtually in the spring semester.
 Students interested in completing an internship can apply through our postings on hireBING by Handshake.
 When we know what specific needs the schools have, we will work with students to make the best placement possible.
 If students are interested in volunteering, reach out after classes have started to inquire about opportunities.
-Specific questions can be directed to Sara Hall at 607-777-4289 or email@example.com.
+Specific questions can be directed to Sara Hall at 607-777-4289 or firstname.lastname@example.org.

 Community-engaged learning courses